 Importantly, the Guernsey company migration process is not restricted by the nature, type or activity of the migrating company in question – regulated companies (including those which are subject to financial services regulation such as investment fund management companies and corporate investment fund structures themselves) are able to benefit from the migration regime.

-In addition, Guernsey law firms which specialise in this kind of relocation process have developed real experience and expertise in a simultaneous approach so as to facilitate concurrently both the migration process and the licensing process necessary for regulated businesses such as those in the investment funds sector, adding to the ease and simplicity of the journey.
+In addition, law firms such as Ogier which specialise in this kind of relocation process have developed real experience and expertise in a simultaneous approach so as to facilitate concurrently both the migration process and the licensing process necessary for regulated businesses such as those in the investment funds sector, adding to the ease and simplicity of the journey.

-The process of migrating a foreign-incorporated company to Guernsey is governed by the Companies (Guernsey) Law, 2008 (as amended) (the Companies Law), and requires a formal application to the Registrar of Companies (the Registrar).
-In cases where the overseas company intends to be, or is already equivalent to, a 'supervised company' (essentially a company which requires regulation by the Guernsey Financial Services Commission (the Commission)), written consent from the Commission must also be obtained.
+The process of migrating a foreign-incorporated company to Guernsey is governed by the the Companies (Guernsey) Law, 2008 (as amended) (the Companies Law), and requires a formal application to the Registrar of Companies (the Registrar).
+In cases where the overseas company intends to be, or is already equivalent to, a "supervised company" (essentially a company which requires regulation by the Guernsey Financial Services Commission (the Commission)), written consent from the Commission must also be obtained.

 A migrating company must also obtain the consent of its members and provide a director's declaration of compliance – a migrating company cannot be in liquidation or any other insolvency process, must be able to satisfy solvency requirements and must not be able to issue bearer shares.

 Depending upon the company's original jurisdiction of incorporation, the Registrar may require a simple legal opinion from a foreign lawyer that demonstrates that the company in question will cease to be incorporated and registered in its original jurisdiction from the date of its Guernsey registration.